Skip to content

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 In practice you get three things.
 You can order comprehensive blood panels directly — complete blood count, hormones, inflammatory markers like hs-CRP, a full lipid panel — in most US states without a physician’s order, and review them with a member health advisor.
-You get access to a library of protocols organised by goal, each one citing the published research behind it.
+Check your own state before you budget for this: direct-access testing is restricted in New York, New Jersey, Rhode Island and Massachusetts, where the order has to route through a physician in LEF’s network and a mailed draw kit rather than a walk-in lab.
+You get access to a library of protocols organised by condition — roughly 130 of them, not the “hundreds” the marketing implies — each citing the published research behind it.
 And you get Life Extension Magazine, a monthly digest of emerging compounds and trials.

 The point isn’t the pills.
 It’s that every input can be measured against a number you actually own.
 A vitamin you can’t measure is a belief.
 A vitamin you can measure is an experiment.